NataliaSegura/Macrocomplex-builder/README.md

 ## Strong Points

-* The algorithm is implemented in such a way that the final output is given in a very fast way.
-This is due to use an interaction check-list while reconstructing the macrocomplex (*see documentation*).
+* The algorithm is based in a dynamic programming implementaton, in such a way that the final output is retrived in a very short time.
+This is due to the fact tha we use the interactions between chains as a previous knowlege to solve the final problem (*see documentation*).
 * The program accepts a wide range of input types:
   - The input names does not affect to the output (i.e. if all PDB files are named XY.pdb).
   - The input does not need all the interactions in different PDB files (i.e. case of virus capside or microtubul, with more than 150 chain-interaction in the case of the virus capside, and infinite interactions in the microtubul).